yeodarren/vue-keeper-typescript/README.md

 # vue-keeper-typescript
-A Google Keeper clone with VueJS, TypeScript and Vuetify
+A Google Keeper clone with VueJS, TypeScript, Vuetify and Firebase

 ## Project setup
 ```